-As a hair salon owner, Katherine Hanson listen to women talk about safety issues or discrimination they’d experienced on their jobs.
+As a hair salon owner, Katherine Hanson would listen to women talk about safety issues or discrimination they’d experienced on their jobs.
 The single mother decided to do more: enrolling in Chicago-Kent and starting a support group for parenting students as well as a 501c3 to provide additional resources.
 She's also excelled academically: becoming editor of the Law Review, serving on the Executive Board of the Student Bar Association, and winning multiple writing awards.

 His knack for interviewing led him to law school.
 Roberto Martinez found his love for labor and employment law during his studies, and hopes to continue to help people find their voices, in court and out.
 “Connecting with individuals and getting their perspective and story, that’s what’s important,” he says.